George Tilton Elementary School Student: I Was Beaten With A Belt

 As a result of the beating, Jomaury was diagnosed with post-traumatic stress disorder and has spent most of his school time in a special program at Garfield Park Hospital.

 Jomaury’s family believes Haynes was upset with Jomaury’s behavior, so she contacted Tyler to come to the school to discipline him.
 The women have a long history together.
 Tyler said they were childhood friends and grew up together.
-Tyler also is Champ’s great-aunt.
+Tyler also is Jomaur’s great-aunt.
 Jomaury’s father says Tyler is estranged from his family.
 It is not known exactly how Tyler was able to enter the school.

 It is also unclear how long Jomaury was in the bathroom with Tyler.
 After he was whipped, he says Tyler brought him back to the classroom.